bwiechec/Textenger/README.md

 - Problems faced during coding
   While coding this app I had some problems with firebase data structures.
   I had to find a way to keep flat data structure and in the same time be able to store required data.
-  Meanwile I had to convert data types to be easli accessible on frontend.
+  Meanwile I had to convert data types to be easily accessible on frontend.

 - Potential further development
-  - Deleting [IN TODO] and editing chats.
-  - Managing chat members (add/delete member)
+  - Managing chat members (add member)
   - Message reactions
   - Deleting messages
   - Chat images instead of avatar with first letter
-  - Customizable chat colors